Welcome to Ontario Federation Snowmobile Club District 17

 The Atikokan Sno-Ho Snowmobile Club received funding to move the trail off the Ottertail Road on the A113A.

-The Sunset Trailriders Snowmobile Club received funding for Berry River bridge repairs the L108 trail
+The Sunset Trailriders Snowmobile Club received funding for Berry River bridge repairs on the L108 trail

 The district acquired a 2021 Snow Rabbit and 2021 Mogul Master drag that will be used by Ojibway Power Toboggan this season